Muhsin Ibrahim

 president as a man, and for them it was easier to see Trump as presidential

-both, female presidents were recently ousted, and with the popular and
+both cases, female presidents were recently ousted, with widespread and

-executive supports.
-Again, Angela Markel of Germany has not been faring well.
+executive support.
+Again, Angela Merkel of Germany has not been faring well.

-For long, there is a political commentator (or is he a
+For a long time, there has been a political commentator (or is he a

 religious scholar?
 I cannot recall exactly) who, in a lecture, expressed a

-strong opinion on gender politics and sexuality from global perspective.
+strong opinion on gender politics and sexuality from a global perspective.
 According

 to him, the Corporation and the Establishment of the US would not allow a woman